 Still No Trump Bottom

-It’s been well-documented that authoritarian leaders around the globe have co-opted Donald’s “fake news” and “the press is the enemy of the people” messages.
-They are using this theme to justify the suppression of their own press outlets through censorship and intimidation.
+It’s been well documented that authoritarian leaders around the globe have co-opted Donald’s “fake news” and “the press is the enemy of the people” messages.
+They’re using this theme to justify the suppression of their own press outlets through censorship and intimidation.

-Now Trump has given cover to do much more than suppress the press — he has indicated the U.S. will look the other way, past your country’s authoritarian imprisonment or murder of dissidents, if you have enough money and other loot to offer him.
-Of course, there are many more dictators who have nothing to offer, but they’ll still take the rhetorical cover.
-The president has demonstrated that his America has its price for overlooking other governments’ wrongdoing.
-As long as they can meet that price, Donald will not fuss over trivialities like murdered journalists.
+Now Trump has given cover to do much more than suppress the press — he’s indicated the U.S. will look the other way, past your government’s authoritarian imprisonment or murder of dissidents, if you have enough money or other loot to offer him.
+Of course there are many more dictators with little to offer but they’ll still take the rhetorical cover.
+The president has demonstrated that his America has its price for overlooking other countries’ wrongdoing.
+As long as they can meet that price, Donald will not fuss over trivialities like tortured-then-murdered journalists.

-And if you help him become president, he’ll even excuse the annexation of a sovereign nation’s territory and the manipulation of an American election.
+And if you help him become president, he’ll even excuse the annexation of a sovereign nation’s territory and the manipulation of a U.S. election.

 I’ve highlighted this before: Donald has no bottom.
-Some thought “grab ‘em by the p***y” and dissing a Mexican-American judge’s heritage was as low as he could go.
-Then, “there are good people on both sides” set a new nadir.
-Some gullible people will say he can’t get any worse than allowing Jamal Khashoggi’s murder without a price to pay.
+Some thought “grab ’em by the p***y,” then disparaging a Mexican American judge’s heritage was as low as he could go.
+Then “there are very fine people on both sides” and migrant child torture each established new nadirs.
+Some gullible people will say he can’t get any worse than allowing Jamal Khashoggi’s torture and murder without a price to pay.
 They are wrong.

 “[Donald Trump has] recently come to accept a relationship with Christ [and is now] a baby Christian.”

 (Dobson, James, Dr., Focus on the Family founder, prominent evangelical pastor; interview conducted by Anthony, Michael, Pastor; GodFactor.com; 6/24/2016.)